THEOplayer/samples-drm-integration/android/README.md

 - Microsoft Azure DRM
 - KeyOS

+The repository also contains the following integration examples that use the default Widevine integration:

+- Verimatrix Core

 ### Testing an integration

 Make sure to apply the following steps before testing your custom integration.
 If a problem persists, please